akarsh2312/akarsh2312/README.md

 -• Solved over 500 plus DSA problems over different platforms.
 • Achieved pre-finalist status in the 2019 IEEE Hexagon competition
-• Successfully contributed in HACTOBERFEST 2019, 2021 and 2022.
+• Successfully contributed to HACTOBERFEST 2019, 2021, and 2022.

 ## 📫 Get in Touch